ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 By default, ROS 2 uses DDS as its `middleware <https://design.ros2.org/articles/ros_on_dds.html>`__.
 It is compatible with multiple DDS or RTPS (the DDS wire protocol) vendors.
-There is currently support for eProsima's Fast DDS, RTI's Connext DDS, Eclipse Cyclone DDS and GurumNetwork’s GurumDDS.
+There is currently support for eProsima's Fast DDS, RTI's Connext DDS, Eclipse Cyclone DDS, and GurumNetwork’s GurumDDS.
 ADLINK's OpenSplice is no longer supported as of Foxy.
 See https://ros.org/reps/rep-2000.html for supported DDS vendors by distribution.